Compromise in Relationships

 Validating Our Partner's Wants and Desires

 Fruzzetti suggests we respond to a partner in validating ways without giving up self-respecting boundaries.
 We do this by remaining mindful to the involved emotions.
-Respecting both our fears as well as our partner’s.
-From the stability of understanding, we can better address concerns, without delving into attacks on character.
+Respecting both our fears as well as the fears of our partner.
+From the stability of understanding, we better address concerns, without name calling attacks on character.
 “You are so selfish.
 You never let me do what I want!”
-Emotional outbursts such as this always sperate.
+Emotional outbursts such as these always sperate.
 By sticking to the facts and explaining our position, we soften the impact an autonomous stand.
 We, in turn, offer the same privilege to our partner when they desire something not particularly of our liking.

 Relationships aren’t all or nothing—with only leave or stay options.
 We all can choose to move forward, just one small step at a time.
 Sacrifices of autonomy are serious; we shouldn’t remain numb, willingly suppressing the self.
 We must seriously contemplate the critical decision to quietly turn the pages on our dreams.
 Instead of placating fears, bowing to needs for approval, we should pause, evaluate, and proactively respond.
 Many partners are not the beast we believe them to be.
 Our negative bias may paint them differently than they truly are.
 Our partners may surprisingly welcome change, work with new compromises and protecting boundaries.